 Farsightedness, or hyperopia, occurs in shorter eyeballs in which the convergence of light occurs beyond the retina rather than directly on it.
 The result is problems with near vision more so than distance vision.
 Farsightedness has varying effects depending on the age of the patient.
 Younger patients with farsightedness typically have fairly reasonable vision for both distance and near.
 However, as we age the human lens becomes more inflexible and hyperopia can cause increasing problems with reading.
 Later in life, nearly all focal ranges may be unclear.
 Farsightedness can be corrected with refractive surgery or clear lens extraction.

 Astigmatism is a general inability of the eye to focus clearly at any distance because of uneven curvatures of the cornea, the eye’s front window.
 The normal cornea is shaped spherically ie: like a basketball.
 In astigmatism, the cornea is shaped like a football with different curvatures in its various meridians.
 This means that light rays are focused on several different areas instead of precisely one area of the retina.
 Astigmatism can cause distortion of vision and double images.
-Astigmatism is very often corrected with with contacts, glasses, or refractive surgery.
+Astigmatism is very often corrected with contacts, glasses, lasik or during cataract surgery.